OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

       --googleAppsClientId=VALUE
                              Follow our documentation to find the Client ID for googleApps.
+      --googleAppsClientSecret=VALUE
+                             Follow our documentation to find the Client Secret for googleApps.
       --googleAppsScope=VALUE
                              Only change this if you need to change the OpenID Connect scope requested by Octopus for